2017 has been a fabulous year in so many ways!

 The Active Repertoire Project aims to encourage piano players from around the world to develop their own Active Repertoire of three pieces which can be played any time, any place…

 Roberta Wolff probes an important issue and offers great advice …

 In this article I examine what happens when a student or parent treats piano lessons purely as a commodity.
 I hope that teachers will come away feeling more able to spot the signs, and better empowered to develop a piano teaching practice that works well for the benefit of all.

 Put simply, being able to PLAY is the whole reason most of us took up the piano in the first place!

 I have lots of plans for the coming year, including more articles about playing, teaching, monthly reflections, and reviews of new resources and music.

-And as well as that, by the Spring I hope to have finally completed Piano Qigong as a full-fledged resource here that players around the world can access freely.
+And as well as that, by the Summer I hope to have finally completed Piano Qigong as a full-fledged resource here that players around the world can access freely.

-On top of all that, I hope to publish a second series of Your Stories early in 2018 – please complete the form here if you would like to be featured!
+On top of all that, Your Stories will return in early in 2018, and will be an ongoing feature of the site moving forward – thanks to all who contributed to the pilot series, and please complete the form here if YOU would like to be featured!